Day opportunities for people with a learning disability

 Project Progress and Outputs

-We are also keen to share learning from this Demonstrator through workshops, events and publications.
-You can contact Oli Smithson ([email protected]) if your organisation is interested in collaborating with us.
+You can contact Oli Smithson ([email protected]) if your organisation is interested in collaborating with IMPACT in this area.

 Oli Smithson